ivwall/ec135v0.02/README.md

 Looking-Glass Land is the location for Lewis Carroll's 1871 novel
 "Through the Looking-Glass, and What Alice Found There."
 The entire
 land is divided into squares by a series ... .

 https://aliceinwonderland.fandom.com/wiki/Looking-Glass_Land
 </pre>

 <pre>
-As opposed a land divied into squares, Bitcoin Looking-Glass land is
+As opposed a land divied into squares, the Bitcoin Looking-Glass land is
-a series of shall we say blocks, crypto graphically linked.
+a series of, shall we say, blocks, crypto graphically linked blocks.

-This project, Bitcoin Looking-Glass, works to pull out all the addresses
+This project, The Bitcoin Looking-Glass, works to pull out of the "rabbit hole"
-of Alice's Bitcoin blockchain land.
+all the addresses of Alice's Bitcoin blockchain.

 https://news.bitcoin.com/meet-alice-bob-the-foundation-of-bitcoins-cryptography/
 </pre>